Diocese of Montefiascone: History

 The town of Montefiascone, or, more specifically, the Rocca di Montefiascone, had long been the official residence of the Rector of the Patrimony of Saint Peter, and, whenever a pope visited, of the pope as well.

 Pope Urban V had stayed at Montefiascone during his journey from Avignon to Rome, and was greatly impressed by the loyalty and affection of the inhabitants toward himself and his predecessors.
 The Pope held a consistory for the creation of new cardinals at Montefiascone on 22 September 1368.
-He named six Frenchmen, a Roman, and an Englishman (Simon de Langham).
+He named six Frenchmen, a Roman, and an Englishman (Simon Langham).

 The diocese of Montefiascone was erected by Pope Urban V by the papal bull, Cum Illius of 31 August 1369.
 He appointed the church of S. Margarita to serve as its cathedral, and he installed in it a Chapter composed of two dignities (the Dean and the Sacristan) and eight Canons with prebends.
 The Dean was to be elected by the Chapter and installed by the bishop, but the other offices were to be filled by appointment by the bishop.
 The territory for the diocese was taken from the diocese of Bagnoregio, and any properties or rights within that territory which belonged to the bishops of Bagnoregio, Castro, Orvieto, Viterbo or Tuscano were assigned to the bishop of Montefiascone.

 Pope Urban held another consistory for the creation of new cardinals at Montefiascone on 7 June 1370.
 Two cardinals were named, one a Florentine and the other from Rodez in France.
 He departed from Montefiascone for Avignon on 26 August 1370, where he died on 19 December 1370.